Pax-Hub/github_action-rust/README.md

 ## Outputs

-None.
+The built binaries or documentation if relevant.
+Otherwise none.
 The action fails if any of the steps encounter an error.
 Otherwise it succeeds.